antimof/UxPlay/README.txt

 1.  `sudo apt-get install libssl-dev libplist-dev` (unless you need to build OpenSSL and libplist from source).
 2.  `sudo apt-get install libavahi-compat-libdnssd-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-libav gstreamer1.0-plugins-bad`
+    (for the Raspberry Pi, make sure `gstreamer-1.0-gl` is also installed).
 3.  `sudo apt-get install gstreamer1.0-vaapi` (For hardware-accelerated Intel graphics, but not NVIDIA)
 4.  `sudo apt-get install libx11-dev` (only needed if you invoke the